DrHenrikPersson/imageJ_macros/README.md

 Set scale, LUT and contrast of images before running macro.
 Images added in the order they were opened.
 Autosaves to same location.

+## assignColour.ijm
+Added 2020-10-07
+Assign LUT to all images in a folder based on filternames in their filenames.
+Set scale based on objective magnification in filename.
+Hardcoded magnification based on user's microscope.
+**WARNING:** Overwrites original files in folder, use on copied folder.